 - Escape Battle Technique: The Smoke Ball.
 There is also the Sukatora Foot navigation spell, which can be used to escape battle and bring you back to the entrance of whatever floor you're on.

 - Fate Worse Than Death: Played for Laughs with Mitsuru's executions, as usual.
 In one story sequence, she threatens to freeze Akihiko and Shinjiro while the two are arguing after being super-shrunken.

-- Foregone Conclusion: Margaret, being from the time of P4, is well aware of how P3 ends.
+- In-Universe, Margaret, being from the time of P4, is well aware of how P3 ends.

 - Mitsuru notes that since the Investigation Team are from their future with no knowledge of the Dark Hour, it must mean that they will succeed at eradicating it.
 What they're not aware of, is the price that must be paid for their victory.

 - In the P3 route toward the end of the game, Ken reconsiders getting revenge on Shinjiro.
 Unfortunately with the game being forgotten, October 4th still happens.

 - Foreshadowing: The opening song "Maze of Life" hints at the labyrinths being a metaphor for Rei's life and death.

 - If you look carefully enough, it's pretty much all over the place; in conversations between characters, the labyrinths themselves, the songs, etc., to the point that some events wouldn't be as much of a surprise or spoiler provided you're Genre Savvy enough.

 - Four Is Death: Four dungeons are foreshadowed in the opening sequence, and there are four locks on a pair of mysterious doors which appeared in the Velvet Room.
 The fourth dungeon reveals that a certain somebody is dead.

 - On a more minor note, the Evil Spirit Club is an exhibit made by 2nd Year class 4... despite there only being 3 2nd year classes at Yasogami High.